Data visualization background

 Research & Analytics Platforms

-Power internal research tools and earnings-focused data products.
+Power internal research tools, earnings-focused data products, and scheduled sync pipelines.

 Start with the calendar.
 Layer in reaction data.